 - Gates for loop 1 and 3 are closed.
 The gate for loop 2 remains open.
 Service to this campground has ended.
 Register your stay (payment not required).
 Bring your own wood and toilet paper and pack out your garbage.

-Turn south off the highway on to the unpaved Kusawa Lake Road.
+Turn south off the highway and drive 23 km down the unpaved Kusawa Road.

 Bear proof garbage bins

 Blue bear-proof recycling bins

 Sandy or cobble beach within short walking distance